nickmfritz/rgitmerge12/README.md

 # rgitmerge12
-"This is a line from RStudio"
+"This is a line from RStudio""adding a line"